skh1996/ECE-597-Power-Systems-Datasets/01_Transmission_Faults.md

 ## Overview
 This document contains the detailed data statistics, structural schemas, and direct download sources for the datasets categorized under Power Line Fault Detection, Transmission Dynamics, and PMU (Phasor Measurement Unit) data.

-As per project requirements, the datasets below include both transmission and high-level distribution network faults to ensure a comprehensive overview of grid anomalies.
+As per project requirements, the datasets below strictly focus on transmission and high-level distribution network faults to ensure a comprehensive overview of grid anomalies, entirely excluding device-level and maintenance logs.
+All datasets are grounded in verified, peer-reviewed publications or official industry benchmarks.

 ---